location

 The state of New York boasts a diverse suite of native flora, each ingeniously adapted to the state's range of microclimates and ecosystems.
 We've curated a list of 16 standout native plants perfect for enriching any garden in the Empire State, laying the groundwork for a lush, yet environmentally conscious outdoor space.
 Whether you live upstate, in New York City, or out on Long Island, you could stand to benefit from incorporating even just a few of these indigenous species into your New York garden.
 But before we delve into those details, let's explore the compelling advantages that make choosing New York native plants for your garden a responsible and rewarding decision.

-What are New York Native Plants?
+What are New York native plants?

 American Lady butterfly on yellow flowers

-Why are the Native Plants of New York Important?
+Why are New York native plants important?

 large area of felled trees